LUJHNA/ExamBI/README.md

 ## The past, present and future of emissions.

-The project solution hosted on Github includes the problem statement, motivation, theoretical foundation, argumentation of choices, design, code, artefacts, outcomes, and implementation instructions, as appropriate.

 ## Problem formulation:
 Our project aims to analyze global emissions, using datasets which has several years of data to develop predictive models that forecast the potential increases/decreases in emissions in the future.
 This research is crucial as it addresses the direct impact of emissions on the future of humanity, highlighting the urgency for immediate change.
 The expected and hoped positive outcome from this project is a large awakening not only among individuals but more importantly among governments worldwide, motivating a hopeful change in how we live, so that the planet and future generations may live and ensure the survival of the human race.